nickzoic/nick.zoic.org/art/ultima-iv-reflections/index.md

 The game was so large it used *four* floppy sides, and much swapping of disks was required, with the game halting whenever you entered or left a town or dungeon to demand a swap of disks.
-When you quit the game, your progress was saved to the "britannia" disk.
+When you quit the game, your progress was saved to the "Britannia" disk.
+Of course, if things were going badly you could just choose not to save.

 The game was supposed to come with various materials and an ingenious piece of copy protection: an instruction book and a cloth map.